 I offer consulting and training in UX research & design which help organisations (chiefly higher education institutions and public libraries) to transform their services.
-This is achieved through direct and innovative research into user needs and behaviours and the prototyping and design of new services in response.
+This is achieved through direct and innovative research into user needs and behaviours, the prototyping and design of new services in response, and staff training.

 What is User Experience research?